Melbourne funeral photographer

 Should you hire a funeral photographer?

-My initial beliefs around funeral photography made me feel very self conscious and uncomfortable, to me it felt extremely taboo to take pictures of funerals.
+My initial beliefs around funeral photography made me feel very self conscious and uncomfortable.
+Personally, it felt extremely taboo to take pictures of funerals.
 The first time I was asked to document such an event, I was in complete fear thinking I may be intruding on the vulnerability of people's emotions and perhaps even be in the way of allowing someone to mourn for the deceased.